fabiospampinato/overstated/README.md

 }
 ```

-- ℹ️ Every time the store's state changes Overstated will re-run the selector passed to `useStore` and compare it's previous return value with the current, if nothing changed we stop there, if something changed the component gets re-rendered.
+- ℹ️ Every time the store's state changes Overstated will re-run the selector passed to `useStore` and compare the previously returned value with the current one, if nothing changed we stop there, if something changed the component gets re-rendered.
 - ℹ️ If you pass `useStore` a pre-instantiated store then you won't need to retrieve its methods this way, but instead you can access them directly (`CounterStore.increment`), this has a couple of performance advantages:
   - The object returned by the selector will be slightly faster to compare against the previous one.
   - If in a component you don't need to access any state at all from a selector, but only need to access its methods, then you can entirely avoid using `useStore` for that component.